nstefan/yastwai/README.md

 <!-- SECTION: limitations -->
 - Currently only supports SRT subtitle format
 - Extraction from video files requires external FFmpeg dependency
-- Limited error recovery for failed translations
 - No support for multiple languages in a single run
-- Future enhancements may include:
-  - Support for additional subtitle formats (VTT, ASS, etc.)
-  - Improved error handling and recovery
-  - UI improvements for real-time feedback
-  - Integration with more translation providers
-  - Parallel processing of multiple subtitle tracks
 <!-- END_SECTION: limitations -->

 ## Development